 - Fill a syringe with salt water or soapy water, whichever your doctor recommends.

 - Hold the syringe 1 to 6 inches away from the wound.
 Spray hard enough into the wound to wash away drainage and discharge.

-- Use a soft, dry cloth or piece of gauze to carefully pat the wound dry.
+- Use a clean soft, dry cloth or piece of gauze to carefully pat the wound dry.

-Place the clean dressing on the wound as your doctor or nurse taught you to.
+Place the clean dressing on the wound as your provider taught you to.
 You may be using a wet-to-dry dressing.